-Heat can be thought of as the amount of energy flowing from one object to another due to their temperature difference.
-Heat is is given the variable, Q and is given in units of Joules, J. When we heat an object, we increase the object's internal energy and as a result we increase its temperature, T by an amount, ΔT .
+Heat can be thought of as energy that flows from one object to another due to their temperature difference.
+We will use the variable, Q for an amount of heat and this is in units are Joules, J. When we heat an object, we increase the object's internal energy and as a result let's say we increase its temperature, T by an amount, ΔT .